 Internships are a critical part of the Public Relations curriculum.
 All Public Relations majors take on multiple internships that enable them to apply what they've learned in the classroom, as well as absorb the important interpersonal nuances of being a Public Relations professional in an actual work environment.

-We view every internship "search" as an opportunity for students to practice their job searching skills, to refine their resumes, to hone their interviewing techniques and follow up.
-All of these abilities are relevant to success in the Public Relations profession.
+We view every internship "search" as an opportunity for students to practice their job searching skills, to refine their resumes and hone their interviewing technique.
+These abilities are relevant to success in the Public Relations profession.

-That said, Champlain's Public Relations majors are highly sought after as interns because they have already learned the skills they need to be of value to the organization.
-We work with employers to ensure that each internship is resume worthy and offers experience working with the specific tools of the Public Relations trade.
+Champlain's Public Relations majors are highly sought after as interns because they have already learned the skills they need to be of value to the organization.
+We work with employers to ensure that each internship is valuable and offers experience working with the specific tools of the Public Relations trade.

 - Public Relations Software: using public relations software like Cision and Vocus.